jr-leary7/bayesVG/README.md

 ### Modeling

-Now we can model gene expression with an approximate multivariate hierarchical Gaussian process (GP) via variational inference, summarize the spatial component of variance for each gene, and classify the top 1,000 most spatially variable genes as SVGs.
+Now we can model gene expression with an approximate multivariate hierarchical Gaussian process (GP) via the meanfield VI algorithm, summarize the spatial component of variance for each gene, and classify the top 1,000 most spatially variable genes as SVGs.
 The `findSpatiallyVariableFeaturesBayes()` function can take as input either a `Seurat` or a `SpatialExperiment` object.